sahilister/cds-marks-cal/README.md

-# cdse-marks-cal
+# cds-marks-cal
-A cdse marks calculator made for a friend
+A cds marks calculator made for a friend